 I grow weary of eating root vegetables and slow cooking meats.
 I’m ready for summer’s fresh fruits and vegetables.

 So when the blueberries start flooding the market in mid May, I indulge.
 I go through pints and pints of blueberries, shooting my antioxidant intake through the roof.
 I top every dish, from pancakes to pork chops, with blueberries.
 These little, compact, tart signs from nature signal the changing season.

-I count myself lucky for living a short 36 miles from Burgaw, the home of the North Carolina Blueberry Festival, which celebrated its 10th anniversary this June.
+I count myself lucky for living a short 36 miles from Burgaw, the home of the North Carolina Blueberry Festival.
 Since we had never attended the decade-old festival, we loaded up our car and hit Highway 117 with only one expectation: to celebrate and consume plenty of blueberries.

 As promised the festival was wonderful.
 There was an abundance of blueberry-related foods, crafts and games.
 Best of all, farm stands were selling pints of berries in several places on the festival grounds.
 Hundreds of people gathered to eat, drink, and dance in the tiny town of Burgaw, all in celebration of this exceptional fruit.

 One of the first counties to reach out to me after I launched Tasting North Carolina was Pender County with their cookbook of award-winning N.C.
 Blueberry Festival recipes.
 After perusing the cookbook, I decided to try a Blueberry Lemon Cake with Lemon Cream Cheese Frosting.
 The recipe was submitted by Kelly Griffin of Wallace, N.C.
 With fresh Pender County blueberries in hand, I took to the task.
 And like this year’s N.C.
 Blueberry Festival, it did not disappoint.

 The blueberry recipe below produces a cake that is light and fresh, bursting with flavor that captures the essence of the season.
 It’s exactly the dessert I waited for all winter.